Victoria (ship): Replicas

 A replica of the ship was built in 1992 for the Universal Expostion of that year in Seville.
 It is now operated by the Fundación Nao Victoria.
+Between 2004 and 2006, this replica repeated the journey of the original Nao Victoria, "though taking a slightly different route".
+It has continued to be maintained in seaworthy condition.

-To commemorate the five hundredth anniversary of the first circumnavigation, the Fundación Nao Victoria, commissioned a second replica of the nao from the Palmas de Punta Umbría shipyards, which was launched on February 11, 2020 with the destination of becoming a permanent exhibition next to the Torre del Oro.
+To commemorate the five hundredth anniversary of the first circumnavigation, the Fundación Nao Victoria, commissioned another replica of the nao from the Palmas de Punta Umbría shipyards.
+It was launched on February 11, 2020, with the destination of becoming a permanent exhibition next to the Torre del Oro.
 The replica arrived in Seville on March 9, 2020.

-In 2006, to celebrate the Bicentennial of Chile, an entrepreneur from Punta Arenas founded a project to build another replica of the ship.
-The search for the original plans of Nao Victoria took longer than expected and the project was delayed by almost three years, from 2006 to 2009.
-The replica was finally completed by 2011.
-Although it was not possible to complete the project in time for the celebration of the bicentennial in 2010, the project’s creator received a Presidential Medal from the President of Chile.
+In 2006, to celebrate the bicentennial of Chile, an entrepreneur from Punta Arenas founded a project to build a replica of the ship.
+The search for the original plans of Nao Victoria took longer than expected and the project was delayed from 2006 to 2009.
+The replica was completed by 2011.